LoGS / RIGS

 - Aesthetic qualities in the landscape, particularly in relation to promoting public awareness and appreciation of Earth sciences.

 Many Earth science sites are under threat from a whole host of sources.
 LoGS / RIGS are equivalent to Local Wildlife Sites (LoWS) and other non-statutory wildlife designations.
 They can be listed in local authorities’ development plans and shown on “alert maps”.
 LoGS / RIGS can be protected through the planning system if a group recommends sites to the local planning authority.

 LoGS / RIGS are currently considered the most important places for Earth science outside statutorily protected land such as Sites of Special Scientific Interest (SSSIs).

-The Site Assessment forms were developed by John Reynolds of UKRIGS & Staffordshire RIGS Group.
+The Site Designation forms were developed by John Reynolds of UKRIGS & Staffordshire RIGS Group.
 They are available for download here: